Pink Lemonade Buttercream

 Instructions

-• Mix in powdered sugar until incorporated.
+• Mix in 4 cups powdered sugar until incorporated.

 • Add more grenadine or lemon juice as needed to get your desired flavor and consistency.